La Maritza: Background and writing

-Vartan, who was born in Bulgaria, sings her nostalgia for her homeland, especially the Maritsa River.
+Vartan, who was born in Bulgaria, sings her nostalgia for her homeland, especially the Maritsa River..
+The melody is written in D minor with a vocalise in its chorus.

 Commercial performance

 In France the song was released on an EP (La Maritza / Un p'tit peu beaucoup / Jolie poupée).

 In Wallonia (French Belgium) the EP charted as a double A-side "La Maritza / Un p'tit peu beaucoup".
 It spent 19 weeks in the singles chart, peaking at no. 4.

 The song "La Maritza" also reached at least in the top 4 in Finland in 1970 (according to the chart, courtesy of INTRO, published by U.S. Billboard magazine in its "Hits of the World" section).